-Please note, Pay by Area is currently in BETA and will be available to all customers June 1, 2020
+Please note: Pay by Area is currently in BETA and may not be active in all accounts until August 2021.

-Use Pay by Area, to allow Alyssa and other team members flexibly move between roles, while ensuring they’re paid correctly for the work they’re performing.
+Use Pay by Area to allow Alyssa and other team members to flexibly move between roles while ensuring they’re paid correctly for the work they’re performing in each role.
 Please note, Pay by Area replaces the older 'Areas of Work' in Deputy.

 With this change, you will need to make adjustments if you would like to: